Frogmore House

 Next to the house is the Royal Mausoleum, built by Queen Victoria, and in which she and her husband Prince Albert are buried.

-Alternatively see this page of lovely photos:
+Alternatively see this page of lovely photos and more information: